Visual IRC: History

-Development of the second incarnation slowed and by 2000 Visual IRC appeared to be dead.
-The original author MeGALiTH (Adrian Cable) passed the source code to a user, Mr2001 (Tara McGrew), who had previously contributed some code, and who had secretly been developing a clone called Bisual IRC (BIRC).
-Rather than restarting development of the ViRC '98 code base, he merged some of ViRC '98's features into BIRC and released it as Visual IRC 2.
+Development of the second incarnation slowed and by 2000, Visual IRC appeared to be dead.
+The original author MeGALiTH (Adrian Cable) passed the source code to a user, Tara McGrew, who had previously contributed some code, and who had secretly been developing a clone called Bisual IRC (BIRC).
+Rather than restarting development of the ViRC '98 code base, she merged some of ViRC '98's features into BIRC and released it as Visual IRC 2.